Do you know the average conversion rate of a website in the service industry (cleaning services, moving companies, dog walking services, etc..)?

 Making more modifications to our booking forms:

-Now that we had a great conversion rate that we were happy with, it was time to figure out how to push it to next level.
+Now that we had a high conversion rate that we were happy with, it was time to figure out how to push it to the next level.

 Here is how our new form looked like:

-We did several things to this new design.
+We did several things with this new design.